2024 Chicago White Sox season: Game recap

 The September 27 game remained scoreless through the first four innings, with both teams' starting pitchers performing effectively.
 The Tigers' broke the deadlock in the bottom of the 5th inning, with Jake Rogers scoring from third base on a wild pitch thrown by Jared Shuster.
 Matt Vierling hit a sacrifice fly two pitches later, scoring Parker Meadows to put Detroit up 2–0.

-The White Sox responded in the top of the 6th inning, with Zach DeLoach hit a home run to right field, the first of his major league career, to cut the lead to 2–1.
+The White Sox responded in the top of the 6th inning, with Zach DeLoach hitting a home run to right field, the first of his major league career, to cut the lead to 2–1.
 The Tigers extended their lead in the bottom of the 7th, when Andy Ibáñez led off with a double to right-center and reached third base due to a fielding error by center fielder Dominic Fletcher.
 Riley Greene hit a 412-foot double to score Ibáñez.
 Later in the inning, another wild pitch thrown by Fraser Ellard scored Vierling, pushing Detroit's lead to 4–1.

 Detroit relied entirely on their bullpen for pitching, with multiple relievers combining to effectively limit the White Sox to a single run.
-After Brett Hanifee started the game, rookie Brant Hurter was credited with the win after pitching four innings, while back end relievers Tyler Holton, Will Vest, and Jason Foley pitched the late innings, with Foley picking up his 28th save of the season.
+After Brenan Hanifee started the game, rookie Brant Hurter was credited with the win after pitching four innings, while back end relievers Tyler Holton, Will Vest, and Jason Foley pitched the late innings, with Foley picking up his 28th save of the season.

 The game's final out came when Andrew Vaughn flied out to right fielder Wenceel Pérez (who bumped into Meadows and fell as he made the catch) to end the game, which sent the Detroit crowd into a frenzy since the Tigers had secured a 2024 MLB Playoff berth with this win, their first since 2014, as well as sealed the White Sox's fate in the history books.

 Sizemore stated that the season was "not the year we wanted" following the game, and expressed that while he began to grow frustrated well before the team was close to the loss record he stated that he was not sure if he would feel different if he had lost only 115 or 110 games instead.
 Pitcher Garrett Crochet remarked on the record: "Obviously it sucks." and that "We put ourselves in this position early on.
 We are where we are because of the way we played.
 But that's just all it is."

-Following the game, the official White Sox Twitter page posted an image of a computer containing a list of "Things we'd rather do than read comments" as well as an image of the White Sox mascot huddled in a dark corner captioned "slams laptop shut 'til tomorrow."
+Following the game, the official White Sox Twitter page posted an image of a computer containing a list of "Things we'd rather do than read comments" as well as an image of the White Sox mascot, Southpaw, huddled in a dark corner captioned "slams laptop shut 'til tomorrow."